FrankFeng9/LoL-Discord-Bot/README.md

 <p  align="center">

-Discord bot that retrieves information from the Riot Games API about League of Legends players and servers.
-The bot responds to slash commands and returns data in embed messages.
+A discord bot that utilizes the Riot Games API to retrieve information about League of Legends players and servers.
+It responds to slash commands and presents the data in embed messages.

 ### Key Features